 Some of you are thinking, “I know what balance bikes are!
 They are a very simple bike designed to teach toddlers how to steer and balance on two wheels.”
 And others of you may have no idea what a balance bike for kids is.
 Well, it is a genius idea that allows children to get the hang of bike riding instantly.
 They are basically bikes without pedals that allow toddlers and kids to master the fundamentals of balance and steering so they can easily transition to a bicycle with pedals.
-Strider makes balance bikes for toddlers and for older children as well.
-Strider did provide a balance bike for kids in order to facilitate this review.
+Strider makes balance bikes for toddlers and balance bikes for older kids as well.
+Strider did provide a balance bike for older kids in order to facilitate this review.
 All opinions expressed are my own.

 Strider 16 Balance Bike Review

-My son is 9 and late to learn riding his bike.
+My son is 9 and late to learn how to ride a bike.
 My daughter picked up bike riding quickly and loves it still but my son did not.
-He has a skin condition, called Vitilago, and it makes his skin lose pigmentation.
+He has a skin condition, called Vitiligo, and it makes his skin lose pigmentation.
 Doctors speculate that one reason this could happen is trauma to the skin.
-Well, my son developed vitilago on his knees after a typical no big deal fall he had when he was about 18 months so since then I have been wincing whenever he falls.
+Well, my son developed vitiligo on his knees after a typical no-big-deal fall he had when he was about 18 months.
+Ever since then I have been wincing whenever he falls.

-Bottom line is now he can teach himself to ride and feel comfortable doing so at his pace.
+Bottom line is now he can teach himself to ride a bike and feel comfortable doing so at his pace.
 Plus, he can feel a part of the action when the other kids ride their bikes around and he can ride his too.
 Even our 13 year old neighbor said, “That’s a cool trick bike.
 I wish I had one too!”
 They are supposed to be good for skate parks and BMX bike parks so maybe my son can look forward to that!

-You can learn more about Strider Balance Bikes For Kids (& toddlers) at striderbikes.com .
+You can learn more about Strider Balance Bikes For Kids (& toddlers) at striderbikes.com

 Do you know someone who is a little slow to get the balance element of bike riding?
-I bet Strider could take that frustration away in no time and help make riding bikes fun instead of scary!
+I bet Strider could take that new rider frustration away in no time and help make riding bikes fun instead of scary!